IbrahimBenHariz/POC-Web-Scraper/README.md

 <h1 align="center"><b><i>POC Web Scraper</i></b></h1>

 I designed and implemented a Python-based "Web Scraper" project to delve into the realm of sneaker bots and their ability to acquire real-time information on the latest sneaker releases without being detected.
 The primary objective of this endeavor was to gain insights into the functioning of bot blockers as well.

-Through this experience, I expanded my understanding of bot systems and bot detectors !
+> Web scraping is the automated process of extracting data from websites.
+It involves using software tools to navigate web pages, retrieve specific information, and store it in a structured format like a spreadsheet or database.
+Web scraping is commonly employed for data analysis, research, and content aggregation.
+However, it's essential to review and comply with the website's terms of service and legal guidelines to avoid potential ethical or legal issues.

 ---
 </br>